wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 == Description ==
 Using a widget, Google Analytics Dashboard for WP displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.

-Authorized users can also view statistics like visits and top seraches, on frontend, at the end of each article.
+Authorized users can also view statistics like visits and top searches, on frontend, at the end of each article.

 This plugin will allow users to create their own Google API Project.
 Using this plugin you will have your own API Key, Client Secret and Client ID and you won't have to worry about changes made by the developer in its API Project or about limit exceeded error because of Analytics API Project daily courtesy limit.